Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 When you click on, a modal opens and asks you your GitLab instance URL and GitLab API token.

-Your GitLab API token scope must contain at least "api".

 .. figure:: ../../images/screenshots/gitlab/modal-server-instance.png
    :align: center
    :alt: Modal to enter server instance and API token